tekkamanendless/iaqualink/README.md

 [![GoDoc](https://godoc.org/github.com/tekkamanendless/iaqualink?status.svg)](https://godoc.org/github.com/tekkamanendless/iaqualink)

 # iaqualink
-Go package for talking with iAquaLink pool robots.
+Go package for talking with iAquaLink/Zodiac pool robots.

 This package has been built by reverse-engineering the iAquaLink HTTP protocol using `mitmproxy`.

+This package is very much in development, and there's a good chance that your specific pool robot is not properly supported.
+If you'd like to help out, set up an `mitmproxy` and send me your traffic.

 ## Tested With